dell/karavi-resiliency/test/sh/SCALE_TEST.md

 # Scale Testing

 This page describes a script based facility for running scalability testing.
-Currently it supports PowerFlex, Unity and PowerScale.
+Currently it supports PowerFlex, Unity, PowerScale and PowerStore.

 It is comprised of multiple scripts that work together.
-The top level script is _scaleup-powerflex.sh_ / _scaleup-unity.sh_/ _scaleup-powerscale.sh_.
+The top level script is _scaleup-powerflex.sh_ / _scaleup-unity.sh_/ _scaleup-powerscale.sh_ / _scaleup-powerstore.sh_.
 It uses the scripts in podmontest _insv.sh_ and _uns.sh_ to deploy or terminate podmontest pods.
 The number of pods deployed is configurable, and the scaleup-powerflex.sh script starts at a small scale and gradually scales up the number of deployed pods from a minimal amount to the maximum number of protected pods to be tested.

-At each number of pods to be tested, scaleup-powerflex.sh/scaleup-unity.sh/scaleup-powerscale.sh invokes _nway.sh_ which runs the actual testing.
+At each number of pods to be tested, scaleup-powerflex.sh/scaleup-unity.sh/scaleup-powerscale.sh/scaleup-powerstore.sh invokes _nway.sh_ which runs the actual testing.
 Nway.sh provides up to 10 groups of nodes that are failed as a unit- so you can divide your cluster into any number of groups between 2 and 10.
 These are configured in the NODELIST1...
 NODELIST10 variables.
 The test fails each configured group in a successive iteration (empty groups are skipped).